A rewriting-logic-with-SMT-based formal analysis and parameter synthesis framework for parametric time Petri nets

-This shows that the non-one-safe marking can be reached in eight time units.
+Solution 1 (state 68) MARKING --> "p1" |-> 0 ; $\highlight{"p2" |-> 2}$ ; "p3" |-> 0 ; "p4" |-> 1 ; "p5" |-> 1 ... $\highlight{GT --> 8}$ \end{maude} This shows that the non-one-safe marking can be reached in eight time units.
 It is worth noticing that this result only shows that (one of) the shortest rewrite path(s) to a non-one-safe marking has duration \code{8}.
 We cannot conclude from this, however, that such a state cannot be reached in shorter time, which could be possible with more rewrite steps.